TrevorSStone/goamf/README.md

 * AMF0 - MovieClip type, Reference type, Strict array type, Date type, Unsupported type, RecordSet type, XML document type, Typed object type
 * AMF3 - Reference type, Date type, Read Array type

+This fork is to add compatibility with Riot's League of legends servers.
+I do not guarantee compatibility with any other amf implementation